NEWLY DIAGNOSED

 STEP 5.
 Confirm Biopsy, Pathology and Biomarkers

-Then ask for a digital copy of your histopathology report and ask your doctor to walk you through it in plain language.
+- Ask your doctor to walk you through the results in plain language.

 Key question to ask:

-Has my pathology report tested the markers that may confirm cholangiocarcinoma and identify treatment opportunities?
+Has my histopathology report been tested for both diagnostic and treatment markers to confirm cholangiocarcinoma and identify treatment options?

 A pathology report is not just paperwork.
 It is the evidence layer behind the diagnosis.